fitnr/everylotbot/README.md

 > mv geo_export_9f6b494d-b617-4065-a8e7-23adb09350bc.shx baltimore.shx
 > mv geo_export_9f6b494d-b617-4065-a8e7-23adb09350bc.dbf baltimore.dbf

-# Find the address field
+# Find the address and ID fields.
+It looks like we'll want to use a combination of
+# blocknum and parcelnum to get a unique ID for each property
 > ogrinfo baltimore.shp baltimore -so
 INFO: Open of `baltimore.shp'
       using driver `ESRI Shapefile' successful.